 Russians are traditionally Orthodox Christians.
 So, Christmas in St Petersburg is celebrated in early January in line with the Julian calendar, not on the 25 December.

-But, most of the St Peterburg Chrismas markets imitate typical western European markets.
+But, most of the St Peterburg Christmas markets imitate typical Western European markets.
 And the Christmas celebration season goes from mid-December to mid-January like in Western Europe.

 Christmas in St Petersburg comes with snowy fairytale landscapes, marvelous architecture, frozen canals, steamy banyas, lots of vodka, and lots of food.

-St Isaac’s Cathedral in St Petersburg is the largest Orthodox cathedral in the world and a must-see in St Petersburg, especially in the Christmastime.
+St Isaac’s Cathedral in St Petersburg is the largest Orthodox cathedral in the world and a must-see in St Petersburg, especially at Christmastime.

-Some of the most amazing things to do in St Petersburg in Christmastime are: attend the annual International Winter Festival, explore the remarkable art collection of the Hermitage Museum with Skip-the-Line Admission, watch Tchaikovsky’s Nutcracker or Swan Lake in St Petersburg’s Mariinsky Theatre.
-Explore some of St Petersburg’s best shops, restaurants, and architecture in Nevsky Prospect, do some unforgettable ice skating in the arty New Holland district or family-loved Krestovsky Islan, head to the 18th century Rococo Catherine Palace which is even more lavish than Versailles.
-And of course, have an unmissable troika ride – a traditional Russian carriage ride pulled by three horses – around Pavlovsk Park while admiring neoclassical Pavlovsk Palace in snowy but Christmas glittering St Peterburg.
+Some of the most amazing things to do in St Petersburg at Christmastime are: attend the annual International Winter Festival, explore the remarkable art collection of the Hermitage Museum with Skip-the-Line Admission, watch Tchaikovsky’s Nutcracker or Swan Lake in St Petersburg’s Mariinsky Theatre.
+Explore some of St Petersburg’s best shops, restaurants, and architecture in Nevsky Prospect, do some unforgettable ice skating in the arty New Holland district or family-loved Krestovsky Islan, and head to the 18th-century Rococo Catherine Palace which is even more lavish than Versailles.
+And of course, have an unmissable troika ride – a traditional Russian carriage ride pulled by three horses – around Pavlovsk Park while admiring neoclassical Pavlovsk Palace in snowy but Christmas-glittering St Peterburg.
 And have a romantic boat trip on the Neva River at night.